Books & Music

 Early chapter books are for basically for children age four-years-old and older, but if your child is reading even earlier, check them out to see if they are right for your child.
 You can find them at the library, bookstore, and even at garage sales or thrift stores.
 Find them at a good price so you can get as many as your child wants to read!
 That makes it a win-win situation!
 You get a reader and don’t break the bank in the process!

 Classic Children's Books

 Dr. Seuss Books

 Magic Tree House Books

-Note: The review titles are from Max Elliot Anderson, the public library and my private collection.
+Note: The review titles are from my personal collection.

 Content copyright © 2014 by Launa Stout.
 All rights reserved.